benahm/ApexDataFramework/docs/advanced/QB/query/README.md

 ## Building a Query

-Query Builder (QB) let you build soql queries with ease
+The Query Builder (QB) let you build SOQL queries with ease

 Below the mapping between the soql keywords and the QB method names